abbeyseto/fhir-processing-project/README.md

 ## Description

-This is a project to process FHIR data from a queue.
-The project is built using NestJS and experimenting with 3 databases (Postgres, MongoDB, Cassandra).
+This is a project to process FHIR data from bundles to a queue.This queue can then be consumed to load the data into a FHIR server.
+The project is built using NestJS and experimented with 3 databases (Postgres, MongoDB, Cassandra).

 The implementations are the same, the only difference is the underlying database.
 For your own implementation, you can decide to use any of the three databases.